humdrum-tools/humdrum-documentation/guide/ch18/index.md

 The `*RT:` tandem interpretation encodes the relative tuning of each string by specifying the number of semitones above the lowest string &mdash; where each course is delineated by a colon (:).
-In Example 18.1 three sample tunings are shown.
+In Example&nbsp;18.1 three sample tunings are shown.
 Example (a) defines the most common relative tuning for the six-string guitar.
 Successive strings are tuned 0, 5, 10, 15, 19, and 24 semitones above the lowest string.